Lightning 3-peat in trouble after Game 4 loss to Colorado - NewsBreak

 Tampa Bay is trying to become the first team since the New York Islanders won four championships in a row from 1980-83 to lift the Cup three straight seasons.
 Teams down 3-1 in the final have rebounded to win it all just once in 36 tries.

-Tampa Bay had its franchise playoff-record eight-game winning streak at home end.
+Tampa Bay had its franchise playoff-record eight-games winning streak at home end.
 The Lightning outscored opponents 33-13 over those eight wins.

 Game 5 is Friday night at Colorado.